Counseling Psychology (CNP)

 This course will focus on the theory and research of small groups.
 Topics will include the research methods used in the study of groups, the results of empirical investigations of group treatments, theoretical explanations for group processes, and practical implications of theory and research in groups.

-CNP 3262 Counseling Psychology: The Diversity of Healing (4 Credits)
+CNP 3262 Diversity of Counseling Psychology and Mental Health (4 Credits)

 This course will examine how people's sociocultural context influences their thoughts, feelings, and behaviors regarding health and healing.
 It will provide an introduction to general theories and methods related to culture and diversity (e.g. equity, power, privilege, identity theories, etc.).
 Focus will be given to the psychological and political underpinnings of culture and diversity and the connections between diversity and psychological processes related to health and healing.
 The course will introduce concepts related to health disparities and sociopolitical systems in which communities operate to achieve health and healing.
 Prerequisite: PSYC 1001.